wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 Our problems with maintaining our estimations was not significantly improving in early 2014.
 We had to eat a lot of money on contracts that was due either to bad estimations or our inability to properly manage our clients.
-If we ever expected to build a real company this had to be fixed.
+If we ever expected to build a real company, this had to be fixed.
 This is where Jon came in as our first Project Managing hire.
 It took a few months but we've gone from being consistently late to being consistently early.
 Our estimtions are currently one of the more